noobmaster432/buzznet/README.md

-# Buzznet
+# Buzznet: Twitter Clone

-Buzznet is a Twitter clone built with React, Tailwind CSS, Next.JS, Prisma, Zustand and MongoDB.
-It offers features like authentication, notifications, image upload, and responsive layout.
-Buzznet uses Prisma ORM to manage 1-to-many and many-to-many relations between users, posts, and comments.
-It also provides comments/replies, and likes system to engage with posts.
+Buzznet is a vibrant and feature-packed Twitter clone that brings the essence of social networking to life.
+Built using a powerful stack including React, Tailwind CSS, Next.js, Prisma, Zustand, and MongoDB, Buzznet offers a comprehensive social media experience.
+With a focus on user engagement and seamless functionality, Buzznet opens the doors to a world of sharing, connecting, and interacting.

 ### [Demo](https://buzznet-tweet.vercel.app)

 ## Features

-- Authentication system
-- Notification system
-- Image Upload using Base64 strings
+- **Authentication System:** Securely sign up and log in to your Buzznet account, ensuring your data remains protected.

+- **Notification System:** Stay informed with real-time notifications that keep you updated on interactions and engagements.

+- **Image Upload:** Easily share your moments with image uploads, powered by Base64 strings, for a personalized touch.

-- Prisma ORM with MongoDB
+- **Prisma ORM with MongoDB:** Leverage the power of Prisma and MongoDB for efficient data management and storage.

-- Responsive Layout
+- **Responsive Layout:** Enjoy a seamless experience across various devices with a responsive and adaptive layout design.

-- 1 To Many Relations (User - Post)
+- **1 To Many Relations (User - Post):** Establish connections and share your thoughts through posts with a user-centric perspective.

-- Many To Many Relations (Post - Comment)
+- **Many To Many Relations (Post - Comment):** Engage in discussions and express your opinions by commenting on posts.

-- Comments / Replies
-- Likes functionality
+- **Comments / Replies:** Foster conversations with nested comments and replies for interactive discussions.

+- **Likes Functionality:** Show appreciation for posts through the likes system, enhancing user engagement.

 ## Tech Stacks Used

-- ReactJs
-- NextJs
-- Typescript
-- Tailwind CSS
+- Frontend: NextJs, Typescript, Tailwind CSS, Zustand(State management), Axios
-- Prisma
+- Backend: Node.js, Express, Bcrypt
-- MongoDB
+- Database: Prisma(ORM), MongoDB
-- NextAuth
+- Authentication : NextAuth
-- Bcrypt
-- Axios
+- API Communication: Axios

+---

+Embrace the Buzznet experience!
+Connect, share, and engage with a platform that encapsulates the essence of social networking.
+Start sharing your thoughts and engaging with others in a dynamic and interactive environment.

+---

 ## Screenshots

 <img width="880" alt="1" src="https://user-images.githubusercontent.com/103204431/230714889-8f37df26-2d54-4e44-8cde-462ea3a88769.png">